Purchased passports, shell companies: What affidavits reveal about the accused in the S$2.8b money laundering case

 Despite a wanted notice issued by China in 2015 naming some of the accused, they managed to set up shop in Singapore, with some running alleged shell companies, from as early as 2019.

-The illegal gambling proceeds are alleged to have been laundered in Singapore through luxury property purchases, , liquor, bags, watches.
+The illegal gambling proceeds are alleged to have been laundered in Singapore through luxury property purchases, jewellery, liquor, bags and watches.
 Some of the proceeds were also found in cash or stashed in safe deposit boxes.

 Voluminous documents have been shared by both defence and prosecution in multiple full-day hearings, with investigation officers on the respective cases providing affidavits - or statements made on oath - on their accounts of the probe, and some of the accused giving their own affidavits to gain temporary freedom in the form of bail.